PreschoolKindergartenFirst Grade

 Step 5: Give It Real-World Purpose

-Writing becomes meaningful when it serves a purpose.
-Have your child help write the grocery list, sign their own birthday cards, or create a thank-you note.
-These small acts show them that writing is a powerful tool for communication and connection, not just a task to be completed.
-We discuss the importance of this in our article: Are Printed Workbooks Really Better Than Apps?
+Writing sticks when it has a job to do.
+Let your child help with the grocery list, sign their own birthday cards, or create a thank-you note.
+These small moments show them that writing is a communication tool, and it helps them feel like a capable member of the family.
+We talk about the value of hands-on learning here: Are Printed Workbooks Really Better Than Apps?

 A young child is enthusiastically writing on a grocery list with a crayon, feeling like a helpful part of the family.